Shilpi1307/AIOSP_Hackathon_Respiratory_Diseases/README.md

 # AIOSP_Hackathon_Respiratory_Diseases

 # Problem Statement(s)
 Segment the respiratory cycles from the audio files respectively and annotate accordingly Then build two models:<br>
 a model to classify respiratory diseases, i.e., COPD, LRTI, URTI<br>
-a model to detect whether a recording contains crackles, wheezes, both or none<br>.
+a model to detect whether a recording contains crackles, wheezes, both or none<br>

 # Explaining models:
 **Inputs:**